LG CineBeam S Projector Review

 Contrast

-The LG CineBeam S is an ultra-short-throw (UST) 4k pixel-shifting DLP projector with an RGB LED light source that's rated for 20,000 hours.
-This projector has a 0.25 throw ratio that can project a 40-inch image from about 9 inches (about 23cm) away, and a 100-inch image from about 22 inches (about 56cm) away.
+The LG CineBeam S is an ultra-short-throw (UST) 4k pixel-shifting DLP projector with a triple laser light source that's rated for 20,000 hours.
+This projector has a 0.25 throw ratio that can project a 40-inch image from about nine inches (about 23cm) away, and a 100-inch image from about 22 inches (about 56cm) away.
 It comes with auto-focus and auto-keystone for easy setup, and if you're not projecting onto a screen, it also includes a feature that adjusts the image based on a wall's hue.
 The projector runs LG's proprietary webOS with built-in apps like Disney+, Netflix, and Prime Video, and it also supports casting using AirPlay 2 and Miracast Screen Share.
 It includes 2x4W built-in speakers, while it can also connect to Bluetooth speakers and soundbars for an extra punch.
 It includes one HDMI 2.0 port (eARC), as well as two USB-C ports that can be used to power the projector via its 65W power adapter, or to display content via an external device.

 Our Verdict